 Florida is one of the great vacation destinations in the United States.
-A great way to see the state and find your favorite spot is by taking an RV road trip.
-There are plenty of options of RV parks in Florida and here are some of our favorites.
+A great way to see the state — and find your favorite spot — is by taking an RV road trip!

 Pack up your RV and get ready to head to Northwest Florida, where you’ll find beautiful beaches, outdoor activities, caves, scuba diving, and some truly amazing RV resorts.

-Emerald Coast RV Resort is located outside Panama City Beach and is full of all the family-friendly fun you’d expect out of such a great location!
+Sun Outdoors Panama City Beach, formerly known as Emerald Coast RV Resort, is located outside Panama City Beach and is full of all the family-friendly fun you’d expect out of such a great location!

 High bluffs overlook the Apalachicola River at Torreya State Park, and that’s just one of the things that make this Florida state park so beautiful.